-Party or relevant jurisdiction European Union - France Title of project The sea survival of Atlantic salmon from the River Scorff, Brittany Objective of research project Estimation and long-term monitoring of survival at sea in the l significant design of the sign of the si southern part of the European distribution range of the species Brief description of research This project centres on quantifying smolt production and adult project returns, by means of trapping and mark-recapture techniques, to enable estimation of sea survival.
+Party or relevant jurisdiction European Union - France Title of project The sea survival of Atlantic salmon from the River Scorff, Brittany Objective of research project Estimation and long-term monitoring of survival at sea in the l significant of the significant southern part of the European distribution range of the species Brief description of research This project centres on quantifying smolt production and adult project returns, by means of trapping and mark-recapture techniques, to enable estimation of sea survival.
 The Scorff is an index river which provides management-oriented scientific information at the regional (Brittany) and international (ICES) levels.
 It is the only stock in the Southern European part of the species distribution range (France and Spain) for which both smolts and adults are enumerated at the mouth of the river.
 In addition, no coastal or estuarine commercial fishery targeting Atlantic salmon is currently operating.
 Thus, the Scorff provides a unique opportunity for assessing marine survival of salmon in an area for which such information is virtually lacking.
 The project is operated jointly by the National Institute for Agronomical Research (INRA), the Conseil supérieur de la pêche (CSP) and Angling Associations.
-Dates during which research 1994 on will take place 1774 011 Area in which research will The River Scorff (Southern Brittany) take place 21.012.012.001.11 (2000.101.11 21.001.11) Estimated number and weight No fish are retained, all animals trapped for tagging or mark control of salmon to be retained are released Resources Estimated cost of the ~ £52,000 per annum research project Number of participating scientists 2 scientists + 2 technicians Name and e-mail address Etienne Prévost of coordinating scientist eprevost@st-pee.inra.fr in charge of project Details of research N/A vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear Adult and smolt trapping facilities specially designed to minimize and other equipment to impacts on wild fish due to handling be used Details of any collaborating None countries
+Dates during which research will take place 1994 on Area in which research will take place The River Scorff (Southern Brittany) Estimated number and weight No fish are retained, all animals trapped for tagging or mark control of salmon to be retained are released Resources Estimated cost of the research project ~ £52,000 per annum Number of participating scientists 2 scientists + 2 technicians Name and e-mail address Etienne Prévost of coordinating scientist eprevost@st-pee.inra.fr in charge of project Details of research N/A vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to Adult and smolt trapping facilities specially designed to minimize impacts on wild fish due to handling be used Details of any collaborating None countries